DayoOdunlami/Navigate1.0/VISUALIZATION_USAGE_ANALYSIS.md

 ### ✅ ALL VISUALS PRESERVED:
 - All Navigate visualizations → Available in `/visualisations/page.tsx` (Visual Library)
-- All base/Atlas visualizations → Available in test pages
+- All base/Atlas visualizations → ✅ **NOW IN UNREGISTERED LIST** in `/visualisations/page.tsx` (Visual Library)
 - All Toolkit visualizations → Available in `/toolkit/page.tsx` and `/visualisations/page.tsx`
 - All CPC visualizations → Available in `/visualisations/page.tsx`

+**Note:** The base `NetworkGraph` (Challenge/Atlas data) was missing from the unregistered list but has now been added along with other base versions (SankeyChart, HeatmapChart, SunburstChart, ChordDiagram).

 ### ⚠️ ONE POTENTIAL ORPHAN:
 - `TreemapNavigate.tsx` - Only used in `/navigate`, check if `TreemapSunburstExplorer` makes it redundant